GaganSD/caesar-cipher-decoder/README.md

 # The Caesar's Cipher

 ## Inspiration & introduction:
-While exploring cryptography I found a video that peaked my interest in the flaws of the infamous Caesar's cipher.
+While exploring cryptography I found a Khan Academy's video that peaked my interest in the flaws of the infamous Caesar's cipher.

+### Theory:
 Whenever you write long letter or an email in English, you unintentionally leave a fingerprint behind; if you scan a message you've written and count the frequency of each letter, you'll find a fairly consistent pattern. 'e' will most likely be the most recurring letter in the entire message.
 I took a random fable from the internet to test this out and the result I attained was what was to be expected from it. 'e' was indeed the most popular letter.
 This fact holds true for any message that is long enough.

 ![E](https://github.com/Gagan-Devagiri/caesar-cipher/blob/master/result-analysis/english-alphabet-fingerprint.png)